 Girl Scout Advocacy Network

-As the leading voice for girls, Girl Scouts has a key role to play in substantively addressing issues that affect girls.
+As the leading voice for girls, Girl Scouts plays a key role in substantively addressing issues that affect girls.
 Join us to make sure these issues get the attention they deserve, and to make a difference in your community and across the nation.